 Dispensing pharmacies in Japan are regulated by the nation's universal healthcare insurance system governed by the Ministry of Health, Labour and Welfare (MHLW).
 The system requires the separation of prescription and dispensary practices, where patients receive prescriptions from physicians at medical institutions and have them filled at dispensing pharmacies by a pharmacist.
 Under the universal healthcare insurance system, the cost of medication is split between patients and their insurance plans.
 When a pharmacy dispenses drugs, it collects the patient co-payment (30% of total cost for most company employees) in cash and obtains dispensing fee receivables for the insurance plan portion (70%), for which a reimbursement claim is later submitted.
-The prices for drugs and medical services are set by the regulatory authorities.
+The prices for drugs and medical services are set and periodically revised by MHLW, which is the governing authority.